National Institute of Standards and Technology, Commerce.

 Per Public Law 100-107 (Malcolm Baldrige National Quality Improvement Act of 1987), the MBNQA helps to stimulate American companies to improve quality and productivity for the pride of recognition while obtaining a competitive edge through increased profits; recognizes the achievements of those companies that improve the quality of their goods and services and provide an example to others; establishes guidelines and criteria that can be used by business, industrial, governmental, and other organizations in evaluating their own quality improvement efforts; and provides specific guidance for other American organizations that wish to learn how to manage for high quality by making available detailed information on how winning organizations were able to change their cultures and achieve eminence.

 The application to be a member of the Board of Examiners is a one-step, secure, online process.
 Each year, BPEP recruits highly skilled experts in the fields of manufacturing, service, small business, health care, education, and nonprofit, the six Award eligibility categories, to evaluate the applications that BPEP receives.
 Examiners serve for a one-year term; participation on the board is entirely voluntary.
-Examiners receive three- to four-days of free on-site training (depending on experience level); this training has been nationally recognized for two consecutive years as part of the number-one leadership development program in the military/government category of the Leadership 500 Awards, sponsored by HR.com.
+Examiners Start Printed Page 13638receive three- to four-days of free on-site training (depending on experience level); this training has been nationally recognized for six consecutive years by Leadership 500 Awards, sponsored by HR.com.

 BPEP's mission to improve the competitiveness and performance of U.S. organizations for the benefit of all U.S. residents.